-Isfahan, its sole name evokes sights of wonders in mind of travelers.
+Isfahan, its sole name evokes sights of wonders in mind of travellers.
 Unravel the essence of Persian arts in the city of blue-tiled mosques, mystical bridges, and graceful bazaars.
-As the cultural capital of Iran, the blue jewel city is a place to be amazed by the Safavid and Qajar awe-inspiring architectures from its museums to the outstanding “Chehel Sotun” Palace, a UNESCO World Heritage Site, and the unique atmosphere of Jofla, its large Armenian neighborhood.
+As the cultural capital of Iran, the blue jewel city is a place to be amazed by the Safavid and Qajar awe-inspiring architectures from its museums to the outstanding “Chehel Sotun” Palace, and the unique atmosphere of Jofla, its large Armenian neighbourhood.
 This experience is unbeatable in terms of culture and art that Isfahan has to offer.
 Go for it.

 Seeing Nesfe Jahan through the lenses of museums, ethnic groups and the taste of art and traditional foods

 Visiting Isfahan's Contemporary Arts Museum, a Safavid era building hosting several artworks of modern local artists